-You can either blend and then strain the passionfruit pulp, or for a more low key approach, simply use a spoon and a sieve to strain the passionfruit juice.
-Play around with the ratio.
-If you want a stronger passionfruit flavour, feel free to add a couple more passionfruits to the mix.
-Use passionfruit juice that’s frozen to increase the flavour even more, or combine it with a complementary tropical fruit.
+You can either blend and then strain the passion fruit pulp, or for a more low key approach, simply use a spoon and a sieve to strain the juice.
+Play around with the ratio of juice, if you want a stronger passion fruit flavour, feel free to add a couple more to the mix.
+Using frozen juice increases the flavour even more, combine it with a complementary tropical fruit.

-Serve your special someone some bubble tea so you can sip and enjoy some passionfruit mango bubble tea while watching a movie, playing some board games, or simply just hanging out.
+Serve your special someone this Passionfruit Mango bubble tea while you sip and enjoy watching a movie, playing some board games, or simply just hanging out.

 10 minPrep Time